There are many Google Ads campaign settings and a lot of conflicting advice out there about how to set them up.

 App – Advertise Android or iOS mobile apps.

-4 – Your Campaign Name
+4. Your Campaign Name

 In this case, the less complicated your campaign names, the better.
-If you sell office furniture name your campaigns according to the items in each campaign.

 For example, you could put ad groups related to office chairs in one campaign named Office Chairs.